30 Minute Mozzarella

-- Once the desired temperature has been reached, remove the pot form the heat and stir for a few minutes more, to help the curds dispel further they.
+- Once the desired temperature has been reached, remove the pot from the heat and stir for a few minutes more, to help the curds dispel further whey.
 The longer you stir, the firmer the curds will be.

 - Using a slotted spoon, scoop the curds into a microwaveable bowl.